Table tennis: Governance

 Founded in 1926, the International Table Tennis Federation (ITTF) is the worldwide governing body for table tennis, which maintains an international ranking system in addition to organizing events like the World Table Tennis Championships.
 In 2007, the governance for table tennis for persons with a disability was transferred from the International Paralympic Committee to the ITTF.

 On many continents, there is a governing body responsible for table tennis on that continent.
 For example, the European Table Tennis Union (ETTU) is the governing body responsible for table tennis in Europe.
 There are also national bodies and other local authorities responsible for the sport, such as USA Table Tennis (USATT), which is the national governing body for table tennis in the United States.

 Variants

 Hardbat table tennis uses rackets with short outward "pips" and no sponge, resulting in decreased speeds and reduced spin.
 World Championship of Ping Pong uses old-fashioned wooden paddles covered with sandpaper.

 Round the World (also called Round Robin or Round the Table) table tennis is an informal party-type variation in which players line up on either side of the table.
-When a player hits the ball he sets the paddle down, and the player behind him picks it up to receive the return.
-When a player sets down his paddle, he moves to the line at the opposing side of the table.
+When a player hits the ball they set the paddle down, and the player behind them picks it up to receive the return.
+When a player sets down their paddle, they move to the line at the opposing side of the table.
 Players are eliminated as they lose a point.
-When only 2 players remain, a player hits the ball, sets his paddle down, spins and then retrieves his paddle to make the return.
+When only 2 players remain, a player hits the ball, sets their paddle down, spins and then retrieves their paddle to make the return.